alubana/nightwatch-boilerplate/e2e/README.md

 ```

 ## Nightwatch Configuration
 All the global nightwatch configurations are stored in file *./nightwatch.conf.js*.
-And for test suite specific configuration please refer to *./tests/nightwatch.conf.js``*
+And for test suite specific configuration please refer to *./tests/nightwatch.conf.js*

-#### Adding new browser drivers such as SafariDriver etc
+#### Adding new browser drivers such as SafariDriver, etc
 Add path to driver binary in ``cli_args``.
 Then add, the browser configurations in ```test_settings```

 ## [Page Object Model](https://github.com/nightwatchjs/nightwatch/wiki/Page-Object-API)